 In addition to addressing emotional and psychological issues, psychotherapy can also help individuals with ADHD/ADD improve their executive functioning skills.
 Executive functions refer to cognitive processes such as planning, organization, time management, and impulse control – areas that are commonly affected by ADHD/ADD.
 By working with a therapist on developing these skills, individuals can enhance their ability to focus, prioritize tasks, and regulate their emotions effectively.

 Furthermore, psychotherapy can provide valuable support for individuals with ADHD/ADD who may be struggling with co-occurring mental health conditions such as anxiety or depression.
-Therapists can help clients identify triggers for these symptoms and develop healthy coping mechanisms to manage them.
+Therapists can also help clients explore what triggers ADHD/ADD symptoms, providing insight and strategies to manage those challenges more effectively.
 By addressing both the symptoms of ADHD/ADD and any comorbid conditions through psychotherapy, individuals can experience significant improvements in their overall mental health and well-being.

 Another benefit of psychotherapy for individuals with ADHD/ADD is its focus on building social skills and improving interpersonal relationships.
 Many people with ADHD/ADD may struggle with communication difficulties or impulsivity that can impact their interactions with others.
 Through therapy sessions focused on relationship-building and conflict resolution, individuals can learn how to communicate effectively, set boundaries, and navigate social situations more successfully.